Around the world we find several places of worship for extinct religions. This article is based it on my own photographed visits.

 One of the best ways to explore them is by sailing the Nile.
 Starting in Aswan in the south I had the pleasure of visiting temples in Kom Ombo, Edfu and Luxor.

 The ancient religion lasted for more than 3,000 years in various shapes, with a number of deities.
 Famous names include Ra, Amun and Isis.
-The Pharao was recognised as semi-divine.
+The Pharao was a semi-divine.
 The religion slowly faded away as Christianity spread across Egypt in the first centuries AD.

 Religion of the Nabateans